ivanlafollette/ferrum-browser/README.md

 # 🧠 Ferrum Browser

-Ferrum (codename “VibeNav”) is a security‑first, minimalist browser built in Rust with native AI agents and modular expansion.
+Ferrum is a security‑first, minimalist browser built in Rust with native AI agents and modular expansion.
 Born from TeamInnovationAI, it blends Rust performance with Supabase‑backed session management and Cephy‑powered intelligence.

 ## 🚀 Features